 The key factor with the normal usage of the Greek verb “meet” is this: In no case does the arriving dignitary change directions and go back where he came from after people come to meet him; rather, he continues with them back into their house or city from where they came to meet him.
 In Matthew, for example, the bridegroom’s arrival is greeted with a shout: “Look!
 Here is the bridegroom.
 Come out to meet him.”
 But the bridegroom does not then kidnap the bridesmaids and take them away with him after they go out to meet him!
 Rather, the bridegroom goes with the bridesmaids into the house from where they came, where everyone is waiting for him.
 “The bridegroom came, and those who were with him went into the wedding banquet; and the door was shut.”
 (Matthew 25: 10)

-Similarly in Acts 28, the Jesus-believers from Rome go out to meet Paul while his is still outside the city gates, because they are so eager to welcome him.
+Similarly in Acts 28, the followers of Jesus from Rome go out to meet Paul while his is still outside the city gates, because they are so eager to welcome him.
 “The followers of Jesus from there, when they heard of us, came as far as the Forum of Apius and Three Taverns to meet us,” Acts records.
-Paul does not the switch directions and take those Jesus-believers away from their city after they go out to “meet” him.
+Paul does not the switch directions and take those followers of Jesus away from their city after they go out to “meet” him.
 Rather, Paul accompanies them back where they came from—into their city.

 Paul’s use of the same Greek word for “meet” in I Thessalonians 4 suggest that Paul is proclaiming a similar meeting where both those who are alive and those who are dead go up to “meet” Jesus in the air on his way back to earth as he “descends.”
-This image of meeting Jesus in the air underscores that every Jesus-believer—whether dead or alive—will be resurrected together to greet Jesus in the air and then return to earth with Him at which time He will establish his Kingdom on the freshly restored earth—not in some far off heaven.
+This image of meeting Jesus in the air underscores that every follower of Jesus—whether dead or alive—will be resurrected together to greet Jesus in the air and then return to earth with Him at which time He will consummate his Kingdom on the freshly restored earth—not in some far off heaven.